 Class A motorhomes are the most luxurious type of drivable RV.
-These motorhomes resemble traditional busses with a vertical windshield.
-As these types of motorcoaches are super expensive but comfortable, you can see some celebrities buying this so they can have a comfortable resting place while working out of town.
+These motorhomes resemble traditional busses with vertical windshields.
+These types of motorcoaches are expensive but comfortable.
+You might even see some celebrities buying this so they can have a comfortable resting place while working out of town.

 The major drawback for this kind of motorhome is that you will be limited to flat campgrounds because you can’t take it off-road.